Should you exercise an arthritic dog?

 Consider hydrotherapy for the arthritic dog

-Hydrotherapy is when a hydrotherapist swims the dog in a pool or walks them on an hydrotherapyunderwater treadmill.
+Hydrotherapy is when a hydrotherapist swims the dog in a pool or walks them on an underwater treadmill.
 An underwater treadmill is a treadmill with sides that can be filled up with water to the required level to becoming weight bearing so the dog’s limbs can go through the full range of motion without the added stress of weight on the joints.
 For more about Hydrotherapy read “Hydrotherapy for dogs. ”

 What are the options for pain control?